michaeldorman/michaeldorman.github.io/cv.md

 January 2016-today
 :    Programmer, Ben-Gurion University of the Negev

-  * Assisting students and researchers of the Department of Geography in computational tasks such as data processing, spatial analysis, geo-statistics, developing web applications, etc. mostly through programming in R and Python.
+  * Assisting researchers and students of the Department of Geography in computational tasks such as data processing, spatial analysis, geo-statistics, developing web applications, etc., mostly through programming in R and Python.

 March 2013-today (2013, 2015, 2016)
 :    Lecturer, "Introduction to Programming for Spatial Data Analysis", Ben-Gurion University <a href="http://www.geog.bgu.ac.il/fastSite/coursesFiles/tamag/12810043.pdf">[Syllabus]</a>